astorius-br/python-tries/README.md

 # python-tries
-Worflw about developing on Python's language
+Worflow about developing on Python's language at classes from University